 THE GITS METHODOLOGY EXPEDITES SOFTWARE IMPLEMENTATIONS & MITIGATES THE SILO-EFFECT

 GITS can provide you with resources and training/training materials to show you the role of Data Governance, which includes conducting ‘Handshakes’ with the End Users to ascertain the needs of the business.
 We can train your Data Stewards on how to develop the Common Business Language Taxonomy Pallet that will be sustainable regardless of the Software Implementation.
-Once the Common Business Language Taxonomy Palette is agreed upon, Data Governance can execute another ‘Handshake’ with Data Architecture to develop a Decision Support Data Model.
+Once the Common Business Language is agreed upon, Data Governance can execute another ‘Handshake’ with with your differnt Software Applications, across geographical and organizational boundaries.
 This approach is more expeditious than the Business Requirements/Technical Specification narratives that are normally developed within the Software Development Life Cycle.